shilpa2503/Foundations-of-Data-science/README.md

 # Foundations-of-Data-science
-Programs rlated to foundaitons of Data sciecne
+Programs related to foundaitons of Data sciecne